baierjan/go-sata-hat/README.md

 After some fiddling and reverse engineering, I was able to find out, that I need to reset the display before use; the reset procedure is done by flipping pin 22.
 The display itself is a standard I2C device and instead of deprecated Adafruit Python library, I used a go-based one.
 Currently, the display can show current time, CPU temperature and disk use percentage.
 The path for the disk usage can be customized by environment variable `OLED_DU_PATH`.
 The output is rotated by 180° by default, which can be disabled by setting `OLED_ROTATE=false`.

 For the I2C to work correctly the appropriate overlay needs to be activated.
 Inside _config.txt_ or even better inside _extraconfig.txt_ make sure to include line `dtparam=i2c1=on`.

+### Step 4: Push button

+Pin 17 is connected to the button on the top panel.
+I was able to use edge detection on the pin to detect push events and use it to turn on/off the OLED display.
+Maybe in some later version, this could be customisable and can run an arbitrary command.
+The important part here is to not only switch the pin into an input mode but also activate the pull-up resistor (the button has inverted control -- i.e. pressing the button will trigger the fall-down edge and transition to low state).

+### Step 5: Combining all together

+I created a common module for shared functions and I have two binaries with a corresponding service file to control the fans and the OLED display.
+The provided spec file will allow OBS to create an installable package for Tumbleweed.
+After installation, both services need to be enabled (and started) via `systemctl enable --now fan-control sys-oled`.